Chapter 17 : 17. Whispering Hearts

 They won't understand.
-Bunny's thoughts flooded Wren's head with fear and anxiety, and a sudden urge to run.
+Bunny's thoughts flooded Wren's head with a sudden urge to run.

-Get out of my head, Wren demanded silently, and pushed back, hard.
+Get out, Wren demanded silently, and pushed back, hard.
 Her mind jolted free, and she had to blink a few times to reorient herself to where she was.